-The Wayfinder Toolkit is our contribution towards reimagining adolescent education.
+Students who have purpose in their lives are happier, healthier, more engaged, and less stressed out than their peers without a sense of purpose.
+The Wayfinder Toolkit is our contribution towards reimagining an adolescent education that supports students to build lives of purpose.
 Within it are tools for our next generation to develop skills and wisdom to meaningfully contribute to our world.
 Drawing upon purpose development research, brain science, interviews with "purpose exemplars," and practices from native wayfinding traditions, our yearlong meaning-making journey unleashes purpose in students and enriches the lives of educators.

 This year, Project Wayfinder is being taught by 200 teachers to more than 4000 students at 56 schools and colleges.
 Our partners are located in 17 states across the US and in Australia, Canada, China, Ireland, Japan, New Zealand, Poland, Romania, Spain and the United Kingdom.